 - a.
-In collaboration with each student, develop a flexible, individualized training schedule, including participation in evening/weekend studies, tailored to the student's individualized learning needs and career goals.
+In collaboration with each student, develop a flexible, individualized training schedule, tailored to the student's individualized learning needs and career goals.
 Interruptions to the regular schedule must be kept to a minimum. - b.
 Provide time for project-based learning activities, field trips, and work-based learning experiences. - c.
 Develop a schedule that ensures that prior to graduation, students receive substantial practice and experience in working an eight-hour day or working hours and conditions consistent with the anticipated workplace. - d.
 Allow time for instructor collaboration, lesson planning, and career technical/academic integration activities.